KingAkeem/TwitterMetrics/README.md

 # TwitterMetrics

 This project allows users to analyze Twitter OSINT data and build reports using that data in various formats.
-(Currently CSV is supported)
+(Currently CSV is supported in most cases.)

 The core technologies used here are Python3, Flask, JavaScript, HTML/CSS, REST.